 For any precipitation to fall there is a need for a cloud.
 Clouds are formed when the relative humidity reaches 100% and with enough hygroscopic nuclei so that condensation can take place.
 Cloud droplets initially grow quickly, but as they become larger the process slows down.
-The condensation process itself releases latent heat in the air reducing the rate of condensation.
+The condensation process itself releases latent heat in the air reducing the rate of condensation and instability.

 But condensation alone is not enough to produce precipitation.
 Cloud droplets also join together (coalescence) and water vapor will deposit on ice crystals if they are present.
-Which eventually can produce precipitation.
+Which eventually can produce precipitation, but in frozen form.

-Creating a new set of challenges for the crew.
+But these are creating a whole new set of challenges for the crew.

-Deposition is the process of water vapor molecules condensing on ice crystals, ice means subzero temperatures so we need a cold cloud.
+Deposition is the process of water vapor molecules condensing on ice crystals, ice means subzero temperatures so for that to happen we need a cold cloud.
 Temperatures around -15°C are most favorable for that.
-But for ice crystals to form we need condensation nuclei.
+But for ice crystals to form we also need condensation nuclei.
 Clay, fine soil and volcanic dust particles seem to be the most popular types to create ice crystals.

 If the air is in motion then ice crystals will grow by colliding with each other (coalescence), which helps the process so that eventually precipitation will fall if these droplets become heavy enough.

 Coalescence is the fusion of cloud droplets.
 For this process we need large droplets, created by large condensation nuclei.
 Salt particles seem to be the most predominant source for this.
 Oceanic air is an abundant source for salt particles, and research has shown that heavy precipitation is not uncommon from clouds that have their origins over the oceans (cold fronts).
 Plus that evaporating water is readily available too.